TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_cnn.rst

 - Inception V3

 Each architecture has some specific use cases where they can be used.
-In this lecture, we will cover some basics of VGG16 and ResNet.
+In this lecture, we will cover some basics of VGG-Net and ResNet.

 ~~~~~~~~~~~~~~~~~~~
 VGG-Net